Updated Mar 16, 2026§ For Apple Users

 Genuine leather wallets between $25-$40 are the sweet spot for SmartTag 2 wallets.
 They’re durable enough to protect the tracker, soft enough to absorb minor impacts, and they develop character over time.

-PU leather (synthetic) options exist under $20, but in my experience they start peeling at the edges within 6-8 months.
+PU leather (synthetic) options exist under $20, but edge peeling is the usual long-term trade-off.
 For a wallet that’s holding a $30 tracker, spending a bit more on real leather makes sense.

 Speaker Access